xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 functions, allowing providers to place these network functions at an optimal place in the network, and also allows simplification of user-plane elements.
 This simplification enables providers to distribute user-plane elements closer to end users, optimizing traffic efficiency to and from subscribers.
-In the CST 5.0 design we include both traditional physical BNG (pBNG) and the newer cnBNG architecture.

 ## Cisco cnBNG Architecture